 Typically, attendance is not taken in my classes.
 College is supposed to be filled with adults acting like adults.
 However, to get you in the habit of acting responsibly, 60% of these points will be based on attendance.
 Late arrival to class (after your name has been called) results in a 75% attendance grade for the day.
-The other 40% of the participation grade is assigned by the lab technician for keeping the team workspace and robot parts depots tidy.
+The other 40% of these 10 points is assigned for keeping the team workspace and robot parts depots tidy, and not damaging or losing important robotic parts.

-Assignments are due at the beginning of class (either lecture or laboratory) on the day listed in the Course Outline.
 In general, late assignments are not accepted.
 Extenuating circumstances can result in exceptions to this rule, but agreement must be reached with the instructor in advance of the assignment or class that will be missed.
 D2L dropboxes will close at the beginning of class on due dates, and late submissions will be assigned a zero grade.